jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     chmod +x makePythonTdd.sh

-  chmod_ is a program_ that changes the mode of the given file_, the terminal_ shows nothing.
+  chmod_ is a program_ that changes the mode of the given file_, the terminal_ goes back to the command line.
 I use it to make the file_ executable so the computer can run it

 * I try the command again